Subterranean search and rescue underway.

 This launch was the culmination of two years of development for a hybrid sounding rocket set to compete in the Intercollegiate Rocket Engineering Competition (IREC) hosted this past June in New Mexico.
 The rocket, DELIVERANCE II, was designed to generate approximately 18,000 Newton-Seconds of total impulse and travel to an altitude of 23,000 ft.

 Sounding rockets like DELIVERANCE II launch in relatively low arcs within the atmosphere to collect scientific data, specifically taking advantage of the environment of a sounding rocket’s flight.
-The team’s hybrid rocket is unlike a typical solid rockets in that it containing two different types of propellant: an oxidizing liquid (nitrous oxide) and solid fuel (paraffin wax).
+The team’s hybrid rocket is unlike a typical solid rocket in that it contains two different types of propellant: an oxidizing liquid (nitrous oxide) and solid fuel (paraffin wax).

 The September 23rd launch was sponsored by the Upstate Research Rocketry Group (URRG) at Torrey Farms of Potter, NY.
 This opportunity enabled the Rocketry Division to test the entire rocket system in flight and use of ground support equipment in the field, unlike regular tests which only evaluate thrust on a stationary test stand.